programmer90000/driving/rules-of-the-road.md

 - Officer will explain why you were stopped
 - You may be asked for your driving license, insurance, and MOT certificate
 - You may receive advice, a warning, or a fixed penalty notice

+## Difference between a motorway and dual carriageway

+Both a motorway and dual carriageway can have any number of lanes.
+Both a motorway and a dual carriageway have a barrier separating the 2 directions of traffic.

+On a motorway, you need a motor vehicle.
+On a dual carriageway, you can use a pedal bike